dchandra1985/portfolio/_posts/2018-12-19-Gradient Descent.md

 <b>What is Cost Function?</b>

    First of all, Cost Function can be also called as Loss Function.
-It represents the error of the trained model performance.
+It typically represents the error of the trained model performance.

 The objective of a cost function can be different for different machine learning algorithms.

 - minimize mean squared error (Linear Regression)
 - maximize the reward function (reinforcement learning)
-- maximize information gain/ minimize Gini index (Decision tree classification)
+- minimize Gini index/maximize information gain (Decision tree classification)
 - minimize cross entropy (Logistic Regression)

 <b>What is Gradient and how it differs from derivative?</b>